 Have you heard about Tailwind for Pinterest?
 Are you looking for a Tailwind App Review?

-I have been reading all about how great Tailwind is for a while now.
+I have been reading all about how great Tailwind for Pinterest is for a while now.
 I bet you have too.
 Every serious blogger on Pinterest seems to be using Tailwind.
 Since the service is free to try, I decided to sign up and see if Tailwind is as great as everyone says it is.

 I just completed my first week using the Tailwind app for Pinterest.
 Is Tailwind easy to use?
 Will it save time?
 Does it increase re-pins?
 Will using Tailwind help with blog traffic?